WristRoute is a standalone Apple Watch GPS app for hiking, biking,

 have a compass, it uses successive GPS positions to determine your

 heading.
-Consequently, the arrow is most accurate when you are
+Consequently, the arrow is most accurate when your recent

 The iPhone side of WristRoute is used to transfer GPX (Global